• NlightNFotis a year ago

 Which is embarrassing, as this is a clear regression and it breaks all functionality in the browser - restarting it doesn't fix it, and I need to restart the whole machine for it to _maybe_ get fixed (and it's not really a space issue, both RAM and disk I'm nowhere near their limits).

-• concinds 10 months ago
+• concinds a year ago

 Some other things that devs should know about Sequoia: